deepak-geek/flip-coin-f/web/README.md

 ```

 ## Architecture
-The frontend of the Gamemaster project interacts with the Partisia Blockchain, which serves as the backend.
+The frontend of the Flip Coin project interacts with the Partisia Blockchain, which serves as the backend.
 The architecture of the frontend is illustrated in the following diagram:

 ![Architecture](./docs/web-architecture.png)